William Suida: In the United States

-Christ on the Road to Calvary (c.
-1500) by Giovanni Ambrogio Bevilacqua, from the Suida-Manning Collection at the Blanton Museum of Art.
+Jacopo Palma il Giovane, Lamentation (c.
+1620), National Gallery of Art, a gift by the heirs of William Suida in his memory, in honor of the Gallery's 50th Anniversary.

 In 1947 Suida became director of the art history department of the Kress Foundation in New York, advising entrepreneur Samuel Henry Kress on art purchases and later helping to disperse the collection to museums across the United States, including the National Gallery of Art in Washington, D.C.

-His daughter, Bertina, studied art history at New York University's Institute of Fine Arts, where she met and married fellow art history student Robert Lee Manning.
+His daughter, Bertina, studied art history at New York University Institute of Fine Arts, where she met and married fellow art history student Robert Lee Manning.
 The elder Suida gave his son-in-law a position as curator for the Kress collection.
 Bertina was a curator at the Chrysler Collection.
 Through their own purchases, William and his daughter and son-in-law amassed a private collection of hundreds of European paintings and works on paper.

 William Suida died in New York in 1959.
 Bertina Suida Manning died in 1992, and Robert Manning in 1996.
 In 1999 their son-in-law and daughter, Kurt and Alessandra Manning Dolnier, made a partial gift of the Suida-Manning Collection to the Blanton Museum of Art at the University of Texas at Austin.